 Note: This is an updated version of an article I first wrote in 2011.
-The original site went offline for a while, and although it was later restored, thanks to heroic efforts by Philip Ashlock, I felt the article needed a new home, and I wanted a chance to update it anyway.
+The original site went offline for a while, and although it was later restored, thanks to heroic efforts by Philip Ashlock, I felt the article needed a new home, and wanted a chance to update it anyway.
+This version also incorporates some suggestions from V. David Zvenyach.

 Over the years we’ve watched software projects of all sizes make the transition from closed-source to open source.
 The lesson we consistently draw from them is this: